supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 Then inside` /src/views/HomeView.vue`, we'll check if the user is authenticated using the `doesSessionExist` method exposed by the Session recipe from the `supertokens-web-js` SDK.

-For authenticated users, we render logout button with information about their session (like their userId).
+For authenticated users, we render a logout button with information about their session.
 When a user clicks this button, we call the `signOut` method from `supertokens-web-js` which clears the user’s session.

 For unauthenticated users, we can redirect them to the `/auth` page.